 The Solar Impulse Foundation collaborated with EY, one of the world’s largest consulting firms, in order to perform a thorough review of the first version of the labeling process (December 2018).
 EY assessed the appropriateness of the Standards regarding its relevance, exhaustiveness, reliability, objectivity and its clarity.
 An external audit was performed.
 EY reviewed all the various tools deployed for the implementation of the labeling Process, tested a sample of Solutions that had been through the whole process and concluded that the labeling process was implemented in accordance with the principles and operating rules described in this document (Standards).
 The Solar Impulse Foundation will continue to closely collaborate with EY to ensure updated standards are maintained and well applied and expects EY to perform further audit reviews in the future.

 The Solar Impulse Foundation recently launched a collaboration with the European Commission (EC) with the aim of creating an equivalence between the EC selection process and the criteria assessed for the Solar Impulse Efficient Solution Label.

-The aim of the equivalence is to recognize the projects selected by the EC as a part of the Solar Impulse Foundations 1000 Solutions portfolio, to provide visibility, credibility, and to further help them connect with potential stakeholders such as investors, clients, companies, and cities.
+The aim of the equivalence is to recognize the projects selected by the EC as a part of the Solar Impulse Foundations 1000 Solutions Guide, to provide visibility, credibility, and to further help them connect with potential stakeholders such as investors, clients, companies, and cities.